 ENVIRONMENTAL LAW PROGRAM

 Berkeley Law was one of the first major law schools to enter the field of environmental law, and our program remains as strong as ever today.
 Our Environmental Law Program offers students opportunities to take a broad range of courses in the environmental and energy field and to engage in cutting-edge research and writing.
 It also offers the chance to explore interdisciplinary perspectives on the environment, to obtain vital practical experience, and to connect with the dynamic and cutting edge Bay Area environmental law community.
 In 2020, our environmental law program was ranked #1 by US News and World Reports.

-ENERGY & CLEAN TECHNOLOGY LAW PROGRAM
+ENERGY LAW PROGRAM

 Transitioning to a sustainable energy and environmental path represents one of the greatest challenges in human history, and also creates myriad opportunities for professionals who are trained to take advantage of them.
-Berkeley Law’s Energy and Clean Technology Law Program prepares the next generation of leaders to face this monumental task by providing interdisciplinary perspectives and an ever-evolving set of tools.
+Berkeley Law’s Energy Law Program prepares the next generation of leaders to face this monumental task by providing interdisciplinary perspectives and an ever-evolving set of tools.

 The curriculum offerings include courses in areas such as energy regulation, renewable energy and alternative fuels, and energy project finance, and incorporates curriculum spanning multiple disciplines.
-Students may also engage in faculty-supervised research, either with individual faculty or through CLEE, BCLBE, or BCLT, or apply to extern in nearby governmental or nongovernmental organizations.
+Students may also engage in faculty-supervised research, either with individual faculty or through CLEE, BCLB, or BCLT, or apply to extern in nearby governmental or nongovernmental organizations.

 POLICY WORK & EXPERIENTIAL LEARNING